timlindeberg/tlang/documentation/6_Classes.md

 println("123".WithPrefix("ABC")) // ABC123
 ```

-This also works for all types including primitive types like `Int` and `Double` but does not
+This also works for all types including primitive types like `Int` and `Double`.
+Generic
-currently support generics.
+extension classes are currently not supported but will be in the future.

 ## Static methods and fields
 `tlang` supports static methods and fields: